 Change Your Order of Protection

 If you already have an Order of Protection but want to ask the court to change, terminate, or renew it, or to ask for an earlier or later hearing on the Order of Protection, you can:

 - Follow this link to the Motion for Order of Protection Modification.

 Keep Your Address Safe

 - The Montana Attorney General has forms and information for the Address Confidentiality and Hope Card programs.

 Safety planning may help you stay safe if the Respondent tries to hurt you, even if you get an Order of Protection.

 - Get help with safety planning from a Crime Victim Advocate near you

 - Learn more about safety planning from the National Coalition Against Domestic Violence.

 Montana Legal Services Association (MLSA) provides free civil legal help to eligible clients.
-Apply for help to find out if MLSA can help you.
+Learn more about how to apply for free legal help.